Food Service Worker

 Companies Offering Jobs

-Extendicare, Rouge Valley Health System, Lakeridge Health Network, Sodexo, Aramark, Compass Group, Sienna Senior Living
+Extendicare, Sienna Senior Living, O'Neil Centre, Bridgepoint Health Centre, Rouge Valley Health System, Lakeridge Health Network, Sodexo, Aramark, Compass Group

-- This School of Community and Health Studies program is based on the document developed by members of Dietitians of Canada and the Ontario Society of Nutrition Management.
+- This Food Service Worker program is based on documentation developed by members of Dietitians of Canada and the Ontario Society of Nutrition Management.

-- Training will include hands-on experience in a practical food lab.
+- Training includes hands-on experience in a practical food lab.

-- During the first eleven weeks of the Food Service Worker program, classroom courses will deal with the theoretical aspects of the food service, the nutrition industry and the delivery of quality customer service.
+- During the first eleven weeks of the Food Service Worker program, classroom courses deal with the theoretical aspects of food service, the nutrition industry and the delivery of quality customer service.

-- The last part of the program will be devoted to a three-week, two-day-per-week placement.
+- The last part of the program is devoted to a three-week, two-day-per-week placement.

-- In addition to the Food Service Worker curriculum, students will obtain Workplace Hazardous Materials Information System (WHMIS) training.
+- In addition to the Food Service Worker curriculum, you obtain Workplace Hazardous Materials Information System (WHMIS) training.

-- Students will stand out to employers thanks to the opportunity to secure a TrainCan Basics Food Safety Certificate, which is recognized as a standard in the industry and accepted by Toronto Public Health as an equivalent to its Food Handlers Certificate.
+- You will stand out to employers thanks to the opportunity to secure a TrainCan Basics Food Safety Certificate, which is recognized as a standard in the industry and accepted by Toronto Public Health as an equivalent to its Food Handlers Certificate.

 Food Service Workers graduates will be able to: